Wang Chang-yi

-Wang Chang-yi (王長怡; born December 19, 1951) is a Taiwanese biochemist and immunologist.
+Wang Chang-yi (王長怡 (Wáng Zhǎngyí); born December 19, 1951) is a Taiwanese biochemist and immunologist.
 She is the founder of United Biomedical, Inc. (UBI), headquartered in Hauppauge, New York, and its group of companies in Asia.

 Early life and education

 Wang was born in Taiwan in 1951.
 Her father was a member of the National Assembly.
 She was inspired by physicist Chien-Shiung Wu, who disproved the ‘conservation of parity’ theory in 1957, to go into science.
 She graduated with honors from National Taiwan University with a bachelor's degree in organic chemistry in 1973.

 After graduating from National Taiwan University, Chang completed graduate studies in the United States at Rockefeller University, where she was the first Asian woman in its graduate program.
 She earned her Ph.D. in 1979 with a dual specialization in biochemistry and immunology.
 As a graduate student, she was mentored by Bruce Merrifield, Henry Kunkel, Gerald Edelman and Ralph Steinman.
 She then joined the Memorial Sloan Kettering Cancer Center as the youngest faculty member, principal investigator, and head of the molecular immunology laboratory.